-Level-1 (L1) cache is determined by the type of microprocessor installed in your computer.
-The L1 cache for Intel microprocessors contains high-speed memory, known as static random access memory (SRAM), that can respond to memory I/O operations without imposing wait states on the microprocessor.
+The type of level-1 (L1) cache is determined by the microprocessor installed in your computer.
+The L1 cache contains high-speed memory, known as static random access memory (SRAM), that can respond to memory I/O operations without imposing wait states on the microprocessor.

 L1 cache memory is used to store the information most often used by the microprocessor.
-This allows a microprocessor to handle information faster than if it had to use the system memory each time it needed new information.
+This allows the microprocessor to handle information faster than if it had to use the system memory each time it needed new information.
 During processing, the cache controller copies other data and instructions into the cache, replacing data and instructions that are no longer needed.